MalcolmStran/discord-music-bot/README.md

 **Music commands fail:**
 - Ensure FFmpeg is installed and in PATH
+- Make sure Deno (or another supported JavaScript runtime) is installed and accessible
 - Check if the bot has voice permissions
 - Verify you're in a voice channel